How to Configure Redirects Manually

 Your .htaccess file will now appear in the public_html folder.

-To learn more about actions you can perform in cPanel’s File Manager interface (cPanel » Home » Files » File Manager), including editing your files, read our File Manager documentation.
+To learn more about the actions you can perform in cPanel’s File Manager interface (cPanel » Home » Files » File Manager), including editing your files, read our File Manager documentation.

 Examples